Everything You Need to Know to Win With Digital Currencies

 It’s smarter to focus on less popular choices.

 Instead, a third digital coin worth your attention is Dash.
 It gets a lot less attention but has quickly become the world’s twelfth-biggest digital currency in terms of market cap.

 It’s just one of a handful of bitcoin competitors to get accepted on Apple’s uber-popular App Store.
-With its fresh inclusion on the store (it was accepted in mid-July 2017), many more folks will soon be using the currency.
+Dash’s inclusion on the store ensures many more folks will be using the currency in the months and years ahead.

 That means it will not remain in the twelfth spot for long… making it a speculative play worth your attention.
 It’s a rising star.

 As we said earlier, there are many cryptocurrencies available.
 At last count, we found more than 1,600.